scifm/scifm.github.io/_projects/a_catalyst.md

 %}

 {% capture smirk_body %}
-Most molecular foundation models use atom-wise tokenization, teating all ``bracketed atoms'' as a single irreducible token.
+Most molecular foundation models use atom-wise tokenization, treating all ``bracketed atoms'' as a single irreducible token.
 Bracketed atoms represent any atom outside the organic subset or atoms with an explicit nuclear, geometric, or electronic aspect.
 Treating each fully specified bracketed atom as a single token would require an astronomically large vocabulary; in practice, small vocabularies create coverage gaps.
 SMIRK addresses this by further decomposing bracketed atoms in chemically meaningful glyphs.
 This yields a tokenizer with complete coverage of the OpenSMILES specification, preserving isotopic and stereochemical information, avoiding information lossy due to out-of-vocabulary tokens, and producing interpretable embeddings for attributes that matter to downstream tasks.
 {% endcapture %}